Grading FAQ

 Why can’t I change a grade to a ZW?

 A ZW or administrative withdrawal outcome is assigned when the student fails to complete 50% of the course.
 This outcome should be entered during the term.
-Additionally, a ZW outcome requires more information than other grade change requests (last date of attendance/participation).
+Additionally, a ZW outcome requires more information than other grade change requests (last date of attendance).
 All late requests for a ZW must be first approved by the subject area dean and sent to the Office of the Registrar for manual processing.
 When sending, the last date of attendance needs to be indicated.

 How long does it take for a grade change to go into effect?